sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 But the shadow that grew in Ram’s heart was quieter than death — it was the feeling of something good turning to ash, and knowing he’d never notice exactly when it vanished.

 ---

-# Chapter 2: The Fractured Bonds
+# Chapter 3: Lessons and Lies

 ## The Gift